 ELEVATION: Elevate the sprain above the level of the heart.
 This will help prevent swelling at the site of the injury.
 Swelling is caused by fluid that pools where the inflammation is (“edema”), and likes to accumulate where gravity will allow.
 By elevating the leg, you allow the fluid to process itself back into your circulation and aid the healing process, or at least not impede it.
 This also works for swollen ankles due to chronic medical problems, like high blood pressure; even pregnant women achieve relief from swollen ankles in this fashion.

 STABILIZATION: Immobilizing the injury will prevent further damage.
 This may be accomplished by the compression bandage alone, or may best be supported with a splint or a cast if the patient is unable to place much weight on the joint.
 Splints may be commercially produced, such as the very useful SAM splint, or may be improvised with sticks, cloth or pillows and duct tape.
 Make sure the injured joint is immobile after placement of the splint.

 I am often asked how to tell the difference between a sprain and a fracture.
 Sometimes it’s quite easy, as when a straight bone is suddenly zig-zag in shape.
 Many times, it’s quite difficult and hard to determine without X-rays (which won’t be available in a long-term survival situation).
-Here’s three photos; can you tell whether they are fractures or sprains?
-Not easy, is it?
-The answers at the end of this article.

 You can, however, look for one or more of these signs: